Hoi An babysitter support for long sightseeing days

 Screen-free play that works when kids are tired

-• Mini scavenger hunt: find 5 safe items in-room (colors/shapes)
+- Mini scavenger hunt: find five safe items in-room by color or shape

-If you want more ideas that avoid screens (especially useful on long travel days), browse screen-free activity ideas for travelers .
+If you want more ideas that avoid screens, especially useful on long travel days, browse simple child-friendly activity ideas for Hoi An and Da Nang stays .

-Tip: for long sightseeing days, the “win” is boring consistency—clear rules, calm transitions, and a bedtime routine the child recognizes.
+This short YouTube video replaces the old MP4 embed.
+For long sightseeing days, the real “win” is boring consistency: clear rules, calm transitions, and a bedtime rhythm the child recognizes.

 “We did a long afternoon out and came back to a calm child, fed and already winding down.”